POMELO PAY: MERCHANT TERMS AND CONDITIONS

-(a) its employees, officers, representatives, or advisors who need to know such information for the purposes of carrying out the obligations or exercising the rights of the receiving party under this Contract, provided that the receiving party shall procure that its employees, officers, representatives and advisors to whom it discloses the disclosing party's Confidential Information comply with this Paragraph 17; and
+(a) its employees, officers, representatives, or advisors who need to know such information for the purposes of carrying out the obligations or exercising the rights of the receiving party under this Agreement, provided that the receiving party shall procure that its employees, officers, representatives and advisors to whom it discloses the disclosing party's Confidential Information comply with this Paragraph 17; and

 (b) as may be required by law, a court of competent jurisdiction or any Regulatory Body.

 17.2 The receiving party shall not use the disclosing party's Confidential Information other than as is required for the purposes of carrying out the obligations or exercising the rights of the receiving party under the Merchant Terms and Conditions.

 17.3 On expiry or termination for any reason of the Merchant Terms and Conditions, the receiving party shall return to the disclosing party (or, at the disclosing party's option, permanently delete and destroy) all documents and materials (including any copies thereat) containing, reflecting, incorporating or based on the disclosing party's Confidential Information, provided that the receiving party may retain such copies of such documents and materials to the extent required by Applicable Law or a Regulatory Body.

 18. FORCE MAJEURE